thecodingmachine/tdbm/doc/advanced.md

 <code>$country = $userBean-&gt;getCountry();</code>
 there is no way to know if it more likely that he wanted the birth country or the work country.
 So TDBM will throw an ambiguity exception.
 This exception will inform the user that its request is ambiguous and that he should solve it.
 Below is the exception the user will get:

-	Uncaught exception 'DB_AmbiguityException' with message 'An ambiguity has been found during the search.
+	Uncaught exception 'AmbiguityException' with message 'An ambiguity has been found during the search.
 Please catch this exception and execute the $exception-&gt;explainAmbiguity() to get a nice graphical view of what you should do to solve this ambiguity.The table 'users' can be reached using several different ways from the table 'countries'.

 	Solution 1:
 	Table 'countries' is pointed by 'users' through its foreign key 'birth_country_id'